Common questions about the methodology, data, and what the score means.

 Loughran & McDonald (2011) — the foundational paper on financial text analysis — built a word list of positive and negative terms specific to financial language and showed that sentiment polarity in 10-Ks predicts returns.
 Their word list is still widely used.
 FilingDrift doesn't use sentiment polarity; it uses semantic position (where the language sits in embedding space, relative to distress anchor sentences) and frequency escalation (unusual new or escalating phrases).
 This catches structural drift that uniform sentiment scoring misses.

-Lazy Prices (Cohen, Malloy & Nguyen, 2020) — the closest academic precursor — showed that the degree of change in 10-K language year-over-year predicts stock returns.
-Companies that change their filings more tend to underperform.
-FilingDrift extends this in two ways: it adds peer-normalization (changes that are unusual relative to the sector matter more than changes that every company made) and it combines a change signal with a semantic distance signal anchored on confirmed distress language, not just any change.
+Lazy Prices (Cohen, Malloy & Nguyen, 2020) — the closest academic precursor — showed that the degree of change in 10-K language year-over-year predicts stock returns: companies that change their filings more tend to underperform.
+FilingDrift is the directed version: instead of undirected change magnitude, it tracks the increase in distress vocabulary specifically, normalized corpus-wide (not by sector — we tested per-sector and it scored worse), with a secondary semantic-distance signal anchored on confirmed distress language.

 People who read SEC filings as part of their job or research — independent investors, credit analysts, short sellers, journalists covering corporate distress, and students studying the 2008 crisis or COVID bankruptcies.